How To Make Hardtack

 Where Did Hardtack Originate?

-Hardtack goes way back before you or I were born.
+Hardtack dates back to a time before you or I were born.
 In 1801, Joseph Bent created the cracker.
 However, hardtack originated in the U.S. in Newburyport, MA.
-As you can imagine, this type of cracker was taken on long voyages and Newburyport was a busy port city and home to many sailing ships.
+As you can imagine, this type of cracker was taken on long voyages, and Newburyport was a busy port city and home to many sailing ships.

 It’s safe to say that Hardtack has been around for a while.
 You can read more about the history of hardtack here.

 Others will tell you that hardtack was created during the Civil War.
-There is even evidence that a type of “hardtack” went all the way back to Egyptian times.
-It’s safe to say that there have been many versions of hardtack being used since early civilization.
+There is even evidence that a type of “hardtack” dates back to Egyptian times.
+It’s safe to say that hardtack has been used in various forms since the early days of civilization.

 Kitchen Tools You’ll Need: